-When organisations face the need to create better oversight of their business processes, they implement a RACI Matrix.
-A RACI Matrix is important for organisations that wish to prevent process failure, identify accountability and responsibility and organise processes so that nothing is overlooked.
-In this article, I lay out what a RACI Matrix is, why having a RACI Matrix template so important to a business improvement plan and why you need more than just a RACI process to solve business efficiency problems.
+A RACI Matrix is a really useful tool used by many organisations, especially those that want to prevent process failure, ensure compliance, identify accountability and responsibility and manage their processes so that nothing is overlooked.
+This article explores what a RACI Matrix is, why capturing RACI metrics is so important, but also why you need more than just a RACI Matrix to deliver business process improvement.

 What is a RACI Matrix?

 A RACI Matrix is a visual representation of all the key stakeholders involved in a process and their particular role within that process.
-The letter assigned (R, A, C or I) determines the level of responsibility the employee has within the process and what level of engagement you will have in any future decisions made in regard to that process.
-Your RACI Matrix template should contain:
+The letter assigned (R, A, C or I) determines the level of responsibility specific roles have within the process and what level of engagement each role has in any future decisions made with regard to that process.
+A RACI Matrix template should contain:

 - The process